lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 ### Level 6.

+1. [Harmless] Invisible Stalker: summoning eff power -> 0.
-1. [Major] Globe of Invulnerability: fix description that duration is 2 turns.
+2. [Major] Globe of Invulnerability: fix description that duration is 2 turns.
 Missing spell protections: Ice Storm.
-2. [Harmless] Tenser's Transformation: play visual effect resist/dispel 2 -> 3.
+3. [Harmless] Tenser's Transformation: play visual effect resist/dispel 2 -> 3.
+4. [Major] Flesh to Stone: Main spell: the second remove spell type opcode for k1#haste has inconsistent resist_dispel, timing mode limited and a duration.
+The cast spell opcode is resist_dispel = 1 -> 2.
+In the aux spell all opcodes have permanent timing, but with a duration 12, which is harmless, but technically incorrect.
+Contrary to what is explicitly stated in the description, all opcodes have resist_dispel 1.
-3. [Harmless] Banishment: Use Eff against non-existent row in gender.ids removed from spell and aux spell.
+5. [Harmless] Banishment: Use Eff against non-existent row in gender.ids removed from spell and aux spell.
-4. [Major] Protection from Magic Energy: contrary to what is stated, no creatures are immune to this spell; fixed description.
+6. [Major] Protection from Magic Energy: contrary to what is stated, no creatures are immune to this spell; fixed description.
-5. [Minor] Pierce Magic: incorrect duration of display portrait and play sound opcodes.
+7. [Major] Pierce Magic: incorrect duration of display portrait and play sound opcodes.
+Opcodes have power 0 so it bypasses spell protections -- mention it in the description.
+Mind Blank is incorrectly listed as dispelled.
-6. [Major] True Seeing: fixes as in the cleric version.
+8. [Major] True Seeing: fixes as in the cleric version.
+9. [Harmless] Monster Summoning VI: summoning eff power -> 0.
+10. [Minor] Protection from Magic Weapons: first protection opcode against magical weapons of enchantment has 0 duration.
+Deleted it.
-7. [Minor] Improved Haste: repeated protection against slow removed and protection against non-existent spwi545 -> changed to spwm164.
+11. [Minor] Improved Haste: repeated protection against slow removed and protection against non-existent spwi545 -> changed to spwm164.
-8. [Minor] Contingency: three headers why?
+12. [Implementation] Chain Lightning: use EE damage opcode features in the two aux spells.
+13. [Harmless] Contingency: Last cast spell opcode for what?
+It does nothing (it says so even in the title).
 Removed.
-Last cast spell opcode for what?
-It does nothing.
-Removed.
+14. [Minor] Wyvern Call: wyvern stats missing from description.
+Summoning eff power 8 -> 0.
-9. [Minor] Conjure Fire Elemental: same problem as Conjure Lesser Fire Elemental, with wrong probabilities in first visual opcode.
+15. [Minor] Conjure Fire Elemental: same problem as Conjure Lesser Fire Elemental, with wrong probabilities in first visual opcode.
+Summoning eff power 6 -> 0.
-10. [Minor] Conjure Air Elemental: see Conjure Fire Elemental.
+16. [Minor] Conjure Air Elemental: see Conjure Fire Elemental.
+Summoning eff power 6 -> 0.
-11. [Minor] Conjure Earth Elemental: see Conjure Fire Elemental.
+17. [Minor] Conjure Earth Elemental: see Conjure Fire Elemental.
+Summoning eff power 6 -> 0.
-12. [Harmless] Animate Skeleton Warrior: Use Eff resist/dispel 3 -> 2.
+18. [Harmless] Animate Skeleton Warrior: Use Eff resist/dispel 3 -> 2.
+Summoning eff power 3 -> 0.
-13. [Harmless] Monster Summoning VI: summoning eff power -> 0.
+19. [Harmless] Summon Nishruu: Summoning eff power 8 -> 0.

 ### Level 7.